Connor Wong Player Props: Red Sox vs. Twins

-On Tuesday, Connor Wong (.182 batting average in his past 10 games, with two doubles, three walks and two RBI) and the Boston Red Sox play the Minnesota Twins, whose starting pitcher will be Sonny Gray.
-First pitch is at 7:10 PM ET.
+Connor Wong -- hitting .217 with three doubles, three walks and two RBI in his past 10 games -- will be in action for the Boston Red Sox versus the Minnesota Twins, with Joe Ryan on the mound, on April 19 at 7:10 PM ET.

+He had a one-hit showing in his most recent game (1-for-3) against the Twins.

 Connor Wong Game Info & Props vs. the Twins